LeenaMulia/Meras/README.md

  -Coach can communicate with the trainee via private chat <br>
  -Coach can view his/her commulative earnings of the lessons <br>
  -Coach can view his/her average rate <br>
- -Coach can view his/her pending, rejected,accepted and paid lessons <br>
+ -Coach can view his/her pending, rejected, accepted and paid lessons <br>
  -Coach can view and edit his/her personal profile <br>

  <br>